Trade In Your Old Tech for Cash or Credit

 Selling devices online without properly testing them.

-A simple line-art icon of a desktop computer setup including a tower, monitor, keyboard, and mouse.
+Black outline icon of a desktop computer with monitor, tower, keyboard, and mouse

 Storing unused computers for years without checking their condition.